stingone/ha-floorplan-tablet/README.md

 ## Credits

+The original concept was created by [lukevink](https://github.com/lukevink) ([hass-config-lajv](https://github.com/lukevink/hass-config-lajv)) and later built upon by [NdR91](https://github.com/NdR91) in his [NdR-FloorplanUI](https://github.com/NdR91/NdR-FloorplanUI).
+Both have been a great source of inspiration.

-Based on the excellent work of [NdR91](https://github.com/NdR91) and his [NdR-FloorplanUI](https://github.com/NdR91/NdR-FloorplanUI) whose floorplan dashboard was the original inspiration.
-This version is a significantly simplified rebuild with three key differences: reusable `button_card_templates` for sidebar elements instead of duplicating configuration across every view; all `card_mod` styling updated to current standards (using CSS variables like `--ha-card-background` instead of legacy overrides); and a cleaner overall structure that is easier to maintain and adapt.
+This version is a significantly simplified rebuild with three key differences: reusable `button_card_templates` for sidebar elements instead of duplicating configuration across every view; all `card_mod` styling updated to current standards (using CSS variables like `--ha-card-background` instead of legacy overrides); and navigation buttons are now defined in YAML with icons and styles instead of custom PNG images, making them much easier to customise.
+The sidebar also blends into the floorplan via a gradient fade instead of having a hard edge.

 ---